|Maps:||LPI Kanangra 8930-3S 1:25000|

 Make a note of the descent spot for the return trip.

 Continue along to shortly reach the Coal Seam Cave.
 This is a large overhang which is often used by parties on the Friday night of a weekend walk.
 At the end of the cave, the track drops steeply down to a saddle, where it forks.
-The right fork leads up to Cottage Rock, so take the left fork, which contours below Cottage Rock. xxm further on take the left fork again - the right fork leads out towards Bullhead Mountain.
+The right fork leads up to Cottage Rock, so take the left fork, which contours below Cottage Rock.
+A further 400m on, keep left on the main track, where a fainter right fork leads up a small knoll, and out towards Bullhead Mountain.
 Descend into a saddle for about 1km and then climb steeply up to First Top Mountain.